Whole Milk Formula for Babies: Benefits, Ingredients & What to Know

 Natural Milk Fats

-One of the key advantages of using whole milk from grass-fed cows is the naturally occurring milk fat that is retained in the formula.
+One of the key advantages of using whole milk is the naturally occurring milk fat that is retained in the formula.
 Like other sources of fat, natural milk fat is not only an important energy source but also helps in the absorption of fat-soluble vitamins like vitamin A, D, E, and K, which are essential for infants’ growth and development.
-Moreover, whole milk contains milk fat globule membrane (MFGM), a naturally occurring component that may support brain development.

 Because whole milk contains more naturally occurring fat, less vegetable oils need to be used to meet the fat requirements for infant formula.